ItayGarin/cmake_gtest_template/README.md

 CMake-GTest Template Project
 =============

-This repo contains a barebone template C project.
+This repo contains a barebone template C project.</br>
-This project uses CMake as the primary build-generation tools and Gtest as the unit-testing framwork.
+This project uses CMake as the primary build-generation tools</br>
+and Gtest as the unit-testing framwork.

 ## Goal